mtduman/FEC_RepeatDonors/README.md

 Step By Step explanation for Python code

-Used Python libraries :
----Pandas : For data frame and calculations
----Sys	 : to get the arguments from command line (Contribution, Percentile and Output text file path)
+Used Python libraries : Pandas (For data frame and calculations) and Sys (to get the arguments from command line)